Subscribe

 This tracker compares two moving AI baselines: the proprietary ceiling and the open-weight floor.

-The ceiling is the best frontier capability available through closed systems such as GPT-5.5 Pro or Claude Opus 4.7.
+The ceiling is the best frontier capability available through closed systems such as GPT-5.6 Sol, Terra and Luna, Claude Fable 5, Grok 4.5, Claude Sonnet 5, or Claude Opus 4.8.
 The floor is the strongest open model you could still use if those proprietary systems disappeared tomorrow.

 What the floor means